FAFSA and Scholarship Myths & Scams

 You must report all scholarships or financial gifts you will be using for college when applying for financial aid.
 Receiving one or more scholarships may change the amount of need-based financial aid you receive.
 Conversely, receiving a scholarship may reduce your need for loans.
 Often, a scholarship has little effect on your total financial aid package.

-You can learn more about scholarship myths and scams by visiting the Federal Trade Commission’s Scholarship Scams Web site.
+You can learn more about scholarship myths and scams by visiting the Federal Trade Commission Scholarship Scams Website.